zxbodya/windows-vagrant-ansible/README.md

 shell provisioning where sh.path refers to provision.sh.
 Three options are required and must be supplied using sh.args in the following order:

-1. The directory the Ansible git repository should be cloned into
-2. The Ansible playbook to run
+1. The Ansible playbook to run
-3. The Ansible hosts inventory file to use
+2. The Ansible hosts inventory file to use

 An example Vagrantfile is below: